 6. How will non-bargaining unit classified staff account for their Winter Closure Time when submitting their time worked reports?

 Employees who normally report their time in Workforce will continue to do so.
-View the "Guidelines for Vacation and Winter Closure Time for Administrative and Classified Employees" for details on specific procedures and associated pay codes.
+View the "Guidelines for Vacation and Winter Closure Time for Administrative and Classified Employees" (coming soon!) for details on specific procedures and associated pay codes.

 7. How will administrators indicate use of Winter Closure Time?